Preparing for your appointmentBy Mayo Clinic Staff

 - Try to sleep on your side.
 Most forms of sleep apnea are milder when you sleep on your side.

 - Avoid alcohol close to bedtime.
 Alcohol worsens obstructive and complex sleep apnea.
+Avoid alcohol for four to six hours before bed.

 - Avoid sedative medications.
 Drugs that relax you or make you sleepy can also worsen sleep apnea.